 The debt collection industry is a volatile one, and it can fluctuate dramatically depending on the strength of the economy.
 Business owners should work to build up significant reserve savings to sustain the businesses during times when income is low.

 When a debtor refuses to make payments on debt, a collection business may refer the case to a lawyer and pursue legal action against the debtor.
-For this purpose, many debt collection businesses establish relationships with a lawyer who can not only help them navigate these cases, but who can also provide the business on the whole with legal guidance.
+For this purpose, many debt collection businesses establish relationships with a lawyer who can help them navigate these cases and provide the business on the whole with legal guidance.